calliope-project/calliope/doc/user/configuration.rst

    See :doc:`configuration_reference` for a complete listing of all available configuration options.

-To run a model, two things are needed: a *model definition* (also referred to as the *model settings*) that define such things as technologies, locations, costs and constraints, and *run settings*, which specify how the given model should be run.
-At its most basic, these two components can be specified in just two YAML files:
+To run a model, two things are needed: a *model definition* that defines such things as technologies, locations, costs and constraints, and *run settings*, which specify how the given model should be run.
+At their most basic, these two components can be specified in just two YAML files:

-* ``model.yaml`` which sets up the model and may import any number of additional files in order to split large models up into manageable units.
-It must also specify, via the ``data_path:`` directive, the directory with data files for those technologies that have data explicit in space and time.
+* ``model.yaml``, which sets up the model and may import any number of additional files in order to split large models up into manageable units.
+It must also specify, via the ``data_path`` setting, the directory with data files for those technologies that have data explicit in space and time.
 The data directory must contain, at a minimum, a file called ``set_t.csv`` which defines the model's timesteps.
 See :ref:`configuration_timeseries` below for more information on this.
-* ``run.yaml`` which sets up run-specific and environment-specific settings such as which solver to use.
-It must also, with the ``model:`` directive, specify which model should be run by pointing to that model's primary model configuration file (e.g., ``model.yaml``).
+* ``run.yaml``, which sets up run-specific and environment-specific settings such as which solver to use.
+It must also, with the ``model`` setting, specify which model should be run, by pointing to that model's primary model configuration file (e.g., ``model.yaml``).

-Either of these files can have an arbitrary name, but for consistency we will refer to them as ``run.yaml`` (for the run settings) and ``model.yaml`` (for the model definition).
+Either of these files can have an arbitrary name, but it makes sense to call them something like ``run.yaml`` (for the run settings) and ``model.yaml`` (for the model definition).

 The remainder of this section deals with the model configuration, see :doc:`run_configuration` for the run configuration.

-There are two ways to split the model definition can be split into several files:
+There are two ways by the model definition can be split into several files:

-1. Model configuration files can can use an ``import:`` statement to specify a list of paths to additional files to import (the imported files, in turn, may include further files, so arbitrary degrees of nested configurations are possible).
-The ``import:`` statement can either give an absolute path or a path relative to the importing file.
+1. Model configuration files can can use an ``import`` statement to specify a list of paths to additional files to import (the imported files, in turn, may include further files, so arbitrary degrees of nested configurations are possible).
+The ``import`` statement can either give an absolute path or a path relative to the importing file.
 If a setting is defined both in the importing file and the imported file, the imported settings are overridden.

-2. The ``model:`` directive in the run settings may either give a single file or a list of files with, which will be combined in on model initialization (so may not define the same setting twice).
+2. The ``model`` setting in the run settings may either give a single file or a list of files, which will combined on model initialization.
 An example of this is:

 .. code-block:: yaml